StarExtensions/StarExtensions/SERVER PSA.md

 ### Footnote

-Open source your tragedy already, Finn!
+~~Open source your tragedy already, Finn!~~

+nvm looks like somebody did it for you lol